sunny1297/Big-Data-Analytics/README.md

 ala/
 Other preliminary information:
 The analysis was a result of a hackathon in SF in 2014.
-The list of tasks each member performed:
-Task Team Lead

 Data exploration and visualization
 ● Find open source data set and download
 ● Explore the data set in terms of its features, attributes (columns), records (rows), and size, include your findings in your report.
 ● Visualize the data for a better insight and make it a part of your project report.
-Yajaira Gonzalez

 Data Cleanings
 ● Missing values,
 ● Duplications,